-The audit division of the Minnesota Office of Higher Education (OHE) created this audit guide to document its own policies and procedures related to compliance audits of postsecondary institutions.
+The Audit Unit of the Legal and Compliance Division of the Minnesota Office of Higher Education (OHE) created this audit guide to document its own policies and procedures related to compliance audits of postsecondary institutions.
 However, others may find this guide useful including CPA firms hired to perform Minnesota compliance audits, other OHE staff, and financial aid staff at postsecondary institutions subject to audits.

-The audit division's mission is to ensure that postsecondary institutions participating in OHE's programs properly administer those programs.
+One of our primary goals is to ensure that postsecondary institutions participating in OHE's programs properly administer those programs.
 The ultimate goal is for each student who completes the application process for a program timely receives the accurate amount of aid or other assistance, neither too much nor too little.

-To achieve its goal, the audit division not only performs compliance audits of the postsecondary institutions, but also acts as part of OHE's resources for those same institutions when they have questions.
+To achieve its goal, we not only perform compliance audits of the postsecondary institutions, but also act as part of OHE's resources for those same institutions when they have questions.
 OHE would rather answer a question and/or provide guidance to an institution during an aid year to prevent errors from occurring than find those errors a year or more after the aid year has closed.